swingmx/swingmusic/.github/contributing.md

 ## Where can I go for help?

-If you need help, you can email me at: geoffreymungai45@gmail.com
+If you need help, you can find other contributors on the [Swing Music Community](https://t.me/+9n61PFcgKhozZDE0) group on Telegram.

 ## What does the Code of Conduct mean for me?